 Key Facts

-- Pseudocyesis is a rare condition where individuals experience physical symptoms of pregnancy despite not being pregnant.
+- Pseudocyesis is a rare condition where women experience real pregnancy symptoms without being pregnant, often linked to strong emotional desires.

-- Common symptoms include nausea, weight gain, and sensations of fetal movement, alongside psychological beliefs of being pregnant.
+- Common symptoms include nausea, missed periods, and sensations of fetal movement, despite negative pregnancy tests.

 Almost every woman of childbearing age may have had a moment where we thought we were pregnant when in reality, we were not.
 It may have happened because you felt that pregnancy was underway or your period was late by a few days.
 Maybe you skipped your period and started thinking you were experiencing some signs of pregnancy.
 You may even have had some signs and symptoms of pregnancy, such as sore breasts or nausea .
 But your suspicions or hope were cancelled when you got your period or by taking a test and getting a negative pregnancy test result.
 Surprisingly, it’s common for most women in their childbearing years to go through this sort of thing several times: a hunch that you may indeed be pregnant and even experience some pregnancy symptoms only to find out later it’s not true.